folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Permissions

 You can assign permissions to users in the Users app.
-The permissions described below allow you to interact with the Courses app and determine what you can or cannot do within the app.
-If you don’t assign any of these permissions to a user, then they will be unable to see the Courses app or any related information.
+The permissions described below allow you to interact with the Courses app and determine what you can and cannot do within the app.
+If you don’t assign any of these permissions to a user, the user will be unable to see the Courses app or any related information.

 The following are all the Courses permissions:

-* **Courses: All permissions.** This permission allows the user to maintain (view, add, edit, and delete) courses, items, instructors, cross-listed courses and all course settings.
+* **Courses: All permissions.** This permission allows users to maintain (view, add, edit, and delete) courses, items, instructors, cross-listed courses and all course settings.
-* **Courses: Read, add, edit, and delete courses.** This permission allows the user to view, add, edit and delete a course.
+* **Courses: Read, add, edit, and delete courses.** This permission allows users to view, add, edit and delete a course.
-* **Courses: Read, add, and edit courses.** This permission allows the user to view, add, and edit a course.
+* **Courses: Read, add, and edit courses.** This permission allows users to view, add, and edit a course.
 They cannot delete a course.
-* **Courses: Add and edit courses’ reserved items.** This permission allows the user to add and edit items associated with a course.
+* **Courses: Add and edit courses’ reserved items.** This permission allows users to add and edit items associated with a course.
 They cannot remove items from a course.
-* **Courses: Add, edit, and remove courses’ reserved items.** This permission allows the user to view, add, edit, and remove items associated with a course.
+* **Courses: Add, edit, and remove courses’ reserved items.** This permission allows users to view, add, edit, and remove items associated with a course.
-* **Courses: Read All.** This permission allows the user to see all courses and item information.
+* **Courses: Read All.** This permission allows users to see all courses and item information.
-* **Settings (Courses): Can create, edit and delete Course Settings.** This permission allows the user to maintain (view, add, edit, and delete) all course settings.
+* **Settings (Courses): Can create, edit and delete Course Settings.** This permission allows users to maintain (view, add, edit, and delete) all course settings.

 ## Keyboard shortcuts